 A note on dates:

-- Winter Skills and Winter Rope-work take place on our Winter Skills Weekend, the second weekend of Easter term.
+- Winter Skills take place the second weekend of Easter term in Scotland.

-- Mountain Rope-work runs after exams in summer term, so don’t plan on leaving too quickly if you’re interested!
+- Mountain Rope-work is a long weekend in the Lake District after summer exams, so don’t plan on leaving too quickly if you’re interested!

 All courses are run annually and those tagged (G) are led by professional mountain guides